AN/SPS-6

 AN/SPS-6 is a two-dimensional radar manufactured by Bendix and Westinghouse Electric.
 It was used by the US Navy as a first-generation air-search radar after World War II, and was widely exported to allies.
 In addition, the improved AN/SPS-12 is the derivative types developed in other countries.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-6" designation represents the 6th design of an Army-Navy electronic device for surface ship search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 AN/SPS-6

 This machine was developed as a successor to the SR-3 or SR-6 radar, which is an L Band air search radar that has been used in the past.
 The development is said to have been influenced by AN/TPS-1, which was a portable air radar for the ground.
 As the antenna, a parabolic antenna that uses a horn antenna as the primary radiation source is adopted.
 In addition, the modular design allows the configuration to be expanded or contracted according to the ship on which it is mounted.
 Initially, the following three models existed.